MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/scheduling-self-customers.md

 To configure email:

-- Click the **Field Service PowerApps Power Flow Email Notification**.
-This will open the Flow in a new tab.
+1. Select **Field Service PowerApps Power Flow Email Notification**, which will open the flow in a new tab.
-- With the Flow open, select **Edit**.
+1. With the Flow open, select **Edit**.
-- Select the **Send an Email** Exchange connector.
+1. Select the **Send an Email** Exchange connector.
-- Add your Office 365 Exchange account connection.
+1. Add your Office 365 Exchange account connection.
-- Save and **Turn On** the flow.
+1. Save and **Turn On** the flow.

 To configure SMS:

-- Select **Field Service PowerApps Power Flow SMS Notification**.
-This will open the Flow in a new tab.
+1. Select **Field Service PowerApps Power Flow SMS Notification**, which will open the flow in a new tab.
-- With the Flow open, select **Edit**.
+1. With the Flow open, select **Edit**.
-- Select the Twilio connector.
+1. Select the Twilio connector.
-- Add your Twilio account details.
+1. Add your Twilio account details.
-- Save and **Turn On** the flow.
+1. Save and **Turn On** the flow.

 ## Step 3: Set up the customer experience